stecavalli/Plugin-for-Unity/README.md

 Android Studio Giraffe | 2022.3.1 Patch 3
 <br>
 Unity 2022.3.15f1
-# Guide to creating and developing the app
+# Guide to creating the Plugin in Java
 Follow the directions to create the application in Android Studio that are given in the repository [Flashlight-Android](https://github.com/stecavalli/Flashlight-Android).
  <br>
  <br>